jupyter-book/mystmd/docs/typography.md

 ## Abbreviations

-To create an abbreviation, you can use the `abbr` role, in HTML this will ensure that the title of the acronym or abbreviation appears in the title when you hover over the element.
+To create an abbreviation, you can use the {myst:role}`abbr` role, in HTML this will ensure that the title of the acronym or abbreviation appears in the title when you hover over the element.
 In the role, follow the syntax `HR (Heart Rate)` with the abbreviation first followed by the expanded title in parenthesis.

 ```{myst}
 Well {abbr}`MyST (Markedly Structured Text)` is cool!